isstac/spf-wca/README.md

 $ docker run -it spf-wca
 ```

-**Note** that, because there is no X11 available, the the fitting functions cannot be displayed.
+**Note** that, because there is no X11 available, the fitting functions cannot be displayed.
 However, the results can be checked in the CSV file under `verbose/heuristics` in the results folder set by JPF option `symbolic.worstcase.outputpath` (see below for more details).
 To copy the results to the host machine from the Docker container, use:
 ```bash
 # Note the container id (CID) from the following command (column CONTAINER ID)
 $ docker ps